 - marketing and public relations (PR)

 - volunteer management and co-ordination.

-Evidently, there's a diverse range of opportunities in the charity and voluntary work sector.
+There's a diverse range of opportunities in the third sector.
 In a small organisation, you may need to be a jack-of-all-trades, while larger charities look for employees with specific professional skills and experience.

 For examples of job roles in this sector, see graduate jobs in charity and voluntary work.

 The voluntary sector currently employs 853,000 people in paid positions and contributes approximately £12.2billion to the UK economy.
 There are 167,000 charities in England and Wales but the majority (80%) of UK charities are based in England.
 The South East has the highest proportion of charities, while the North East has the lowest.

 Employers in the third sector include small and medium-sized enterprises (SMEs), social enterprises, non-governmental organisations (NGOs), and large charities such as:

 - RSPCA (Royal Society for the Prevention of Cruelty to Animals)

 - The Princes Trust

 Many charities focus on issues surrounding social services, housing, education, human rights, community development, international development, health and medicine, and conservation and environment.